 The rest of the article shows the process with more details.

-Veeam Dell EMC integration with UnityVSA
+Veeam configuration with Dell EMC UnityVSA

 The Veeam Dell EMC integration setup it’s an easy process that can be accomplished from the main Veeam console.
 In the section Storage Infrastructure the link to Add Storage will start the wizard.